jen-dooley/Dooley_CSCI2270_FinalProject/README.md

 # Dooley_CSCI2270_FinalProject

 Project Summary
 	This program will compare the runtime for many sorting algorithms on a user entered set of integer values.
-The program will prompt the user for some data then the user will be presented with a manu so they can choose to run a single algorithm and get the runtime or to run them all and compare the runtimetime.
+The program will prompt the user for some data then the user will be presented with a menu so they can choose to run a single algorithm and get the runtime or to run them all and compare the runtime.
 Included sorting algorithms:
 		1. Insertion sort
 		2. Selection sort
 		3. Merge sort